zagara2/Bootstrap-Portfolio/README.md

 ![Mobile Layout](/assets/images/mobile.JPG)

-**the bottom is slightly cut off in this screencapture, but it appears fully on the actual mobile site**
+**(the bottom is slightly cut off in this screencapture, but it appears fully on the actual mobile site)**

+The actual, fully functional version of my portfolio site can be found at https://zagara2.github.io/Responsive-Portfolio/index.html .